uvchik/easygui_qt/README.rst

 ---------------------------------------------

+**Note:**

-**Note:** This fork is made to adapt easygui_qt to qt5 but I cannot test the backward compatibility with qt4.
+This fork is made to adapt easygui_qt to qt5 but I cannot test the backward compatibility with qt4.
 Therefore I cannot make a pullrequest to the original repository.
 Use the following command to install easygui_qt5:

 .. code::

     pip install git+https://github.com/uvchik/easygui_qt5

+**List of changes:**

+  * Adaption of :code:`get_file_names()`

 ---------------------------------------------